ashishpagote/Price-Forecasting-/README.md

 # Price-Forecasting-Real-Time-Visualisation-GSite

-Ashish Murlidhar Pagote and Tianlu Lu
+Created by: Ashish Murlidhar Pagote and Tianlu Lu

 Introduction of Data:
 The market price of a product can change for many reasons.
 The relation of market supply and customer demand influences the price of a product most.
 Also, there are many other reasons, such as technology innovation, society stability or customer preference, can also affect the price of goods.